conal/quotes/quotes.md

 "When I am with you, everything is a prayer." - Rumi

 "Only a Perfect One who is always laughing at the word *two* can make you know of Love." - Hafiz

+"Between stimulus and response there is a space.
+In that space lies our freedom." - Viktor Frankl

+"Peace is the result of retraining your mind to process life as it is, rather than as you think it should be." - Wayne Dyer

+"Reality is much more complex than any judgment of right and wrong encourages you to believe.
+When you really understand the ethical, spiritual, social, economic, and psychological forces that shape individuals, you will see that people's choices are not based on a desire to hurt.
+Instead, they are in accord with what they know and what world views are available to them.
+Most are doing the best they can, given what information they've received and what problems they are facing." - Michael Lerner

+"It's not good to settle into a set of opinions; it's a mistake to put in effort and obtain some understanding and stop at that." - Hagakure

+"The question you raise 'how can such a formulation lead to computations' doesn't bother me in the least!
+Throughout my whole life as a mathematician, the possibility of making explicit, elegant computations has always come out by itself, as a byproduct of a thorough conceptual understanding of what was going on.
+Thus I never bothered about whether what would come out would be suitable for this or that, but just tried to understand --- and it always turned out that understanding was all that mattered." - Alexander Grothendieck (in a letter to Ronnie Brown, December 4, 1983)